cepdnaclk/e19-co227-Leaf-Colour-Quantifier/docs/README.md

 ![segmentedLeaf](./images/proc_img.jpeg)

 - **Color Analysis**
 The histogram feature in LeafSpectrum generates a graphical representation of the leaf's color distribution.
-It displays how various color values are distributed across the leaf image, enabling users to precisely quantify and understand its color characteristics.In addition, we can filter the histogram by channels.
+It displays how various color values are distributed across the leaf image, enabling users to precisely quantify and understand its color characteristics.
+Also it has the ability to selectively refine the histogram based on individual color channels, namely Red, Green, and Blue.

 ![histogram](./images/histogram.jpeg) ![histogram](./images/red_fil.jpeg)